Volunteer Opportunities

 Contact Info: Denise Evans, Parks Volunteer Coordinator, devans@washoecounty.gov

-- Rancho San Rafael Park - Nevada Farms and Families Area Volunteer - There are opportunities suited for almost every interest and ability from working with the public to general park maintenance, even helping to take care of our resident turkeys!
-Learn more specifics about volunteering in this somewhat hidden gem of Rancho San Rafael Park at the Nevada Farms and Families volunteer page.
+• Rancho San Rafael Park - Nevada Farms and Families Area Volunteer - Opportunities vary from working with the public to general park maintenance, even helping to take care of our resident turkeys and chickens!
+Learn more specifics about volunteering in this somewhat hidden gem of Rancho San Rafael Park at the Nevada Farms and Families volunteer page

-- Hive Recreational Facility Volunteer - Help to supervise basketball and/or pickleball "open gym" and assist in opening and closing the building.
-Learn more about the Hive at Lazy 5 Regional Park.
+• Hive Recreational Facility Volunteer - Help to supervise basketball and/or pickleball open gym and assist in opening and closing the building.
+These volunteers are vital to keeping the Hive open.
+Learn more about the Hive at Lazy 5 Regional Park

-- Lazy 5 Music Series Event Assistant - This concert series takes place every Wednesday night from mid June to mid August, and volunteers are needed to help the event run smoothly.
-Sign up at this link and orientation will be given the night you arrive: https://signup.com/go/HxtWqXE
+• Lazy 5 Music Series Event Assistant - This concert series takes place every Wednesday night from mid June to mid August, and volunteers are needed to help the event run smoothly.

-- Trail Monitor - Work independently to monitor the condition of the trails and report your findings back to park staff.
+• Trail Monitor - Work independently to monitor the condition of the trails and report your findings back to parks staff.

-- Arboretum Volunteer - Tasks vary by individual skill level but include raking, grooming trails, deadheading, weeding, pruning, watering, and more.
-Learn more specifics about volunteering at the Wilbur D. May Arboretum on the Arboretum volunteer page.
+• Arboretum Volunteer - Gardening volunteers work under the direction of the Horticulturist on deadheading, weeding, pruning, planting, watering, and more.
+Prior gardening experience required.
+Learn more about this and other volunteer opportunities at the Wilbur D. May Arboretum on the Arboretum volunteer page

 Washoe County Parks partner with Keep Truckee Meadows Beautiful (KTMB) for several community cleanups throughout the year including the Great Community Cleanup in Spring and the Truckee River Cleanup in late September.
 Visit KTMB.org/volunteer for dates and to sign up!